Where to Get Help

 Elementary and Secondary School Services

-Individual Clinical Services are provided for students throughout the elementary and high schools.
+Individual Clinical Services are provided for students throughout the school calendar year for elementary and high schools.
 Our model focuses on brief, solution focused problem-solving methods to help promote resilience and coping with the goal of enhancing social emotional learning skills and success in the classroom.
 Referred students are provided with approximately 5 sessions if individual counselling with a registered social worker at the school.
 If your elementary age child is interested in individual services, please contact your school principal.
 For high school students, visit your student success office.

 Self-Referral Form